Grants & Awards

-•Stanford Child Health Research Institute (CHRI) “New Idea” Grant (USD 35’000 / ca. EUR 25’000) as co-PI; Call for applications October 2013.
+•Stanford Child Health Research Institute (CHRI) “New Idea” Grant as co-PI (USD 35’000 / ca. EUR 25’000); Call for applications October 2013.
 “The Child Health Research Institute (CHRI) Grant and Postdoctoral Support program is sponsored by the Lucile Packard Foundation for Children’s Health (LPFCH) to develop and support the best child health-focused and innovative clinical and translational research.
 All projects must be significantly related to child health.”
 One year funding to investigate the neural basis of attachment in children and families.

 •Postdoctoral Research Award: Best Oral Presentation; 3rd Annual Stanford Postdoctoral Research Symposium: Empowering Future Leaders (here); October 11, 2013, Stanford University, CA, USA; Presentation Title: “The influence of attachment style on social brain function”.